Multi-resolution-diffusion-recommender/SDRM/README.md

 Results can also be reproduced by specifying the arguments with the `result_dict` in `main.py` on line 113

 Python version 3.8 or greater was used.

+*Note: This repository contains all the code used to create the results in Multi-Resolution Diffusion for Privacy Sensitive Recommender Systems*